UPCOMING EVENTS

 Assignments

 You can adjust the assignments based on the desired learning outcomes of your class.
 This game includes creative writing and reflection assignments that are detailed in the Instructor's Manual.
-All roles are not required to give a speech.
+Not all roles are not required to give a speech.

 GAME MATERIALS